mconlon17/organization-ontology/docs/source/annotation-properties.rst

-    ``IAO_0000123``  metadata incomplete      Term is under development ``IAO_0000124``  uncurated                Name and class ID, little else ``IAO_0000125``  pending final vetting    Complete, awaiting final review
+    ``IAO_0000123``  metadata incomplete      Term is under development ``IAO_0000124``  uncurated                Name and class ID, little else ``IAO_0000125``  pending final vetting    Complete, awaiting final review ``IAO_0000423``  to be replaced with ext  The term is a placeholder and belongs elsewhere
     ===============  =======================  ================================================

 Non IAO Annotation Properties